JPLEAL79/Training-Selenium-Java/README.md

 # Training-Selenium
-Este es un repositorio de Automation..
-Tienda: "Falabella" Uso de IDE Intellij Idea
+This is an Automation repository.
+Store: retail "Falabella" Using the Intellij Idea IDE